Buying a Car With a Credit Card

 If you charged a $10,000 car to your card at 17.49 percent APR and took five years to pay it off, you would pay over $5,000 in interest over that time.
 The bottom line: Only charge a car to a credit card to earn rewards if you can pay your balance in full when your statement closes.

 Now imagine you do have the cash to pay off your car right away.
 In that case, charging a $10,000 car to your Chase Sapphire Preferred would be of no consequence since you would pay your bill in full.
 On the flip side, you would earn 50,000 points worth $500 in cash-back or $625 in travel credit for the transaction.

-3. You’re Utilizing a 0 Percent Interest Offer and Know You Can Pay Your Car Off Quickly
+You’re Utilizing a No-Interest Offer and Know You Can Pay Your Car off Quickly

-There is one situation where it can make sense to pay for a car with a credit card when you don’t have the cash on-hand—if you’re buying an inexpensive car and only need a short timeline to pay it off.
-In that case, you could apply for a balance transfer card that offers 0 percent APR and score a short-term loan with zero interest in the process.
+There is one situation where it can make sense to pay for a car with a credit card when you don’t have the cash-on-hand—if you’re buying an inexpensive car and only need a short timeline to pay it off.
+In that case, you could apply for a balance transfer card that offers 0 percent APR and scores a short-term loan with zero interest in the process.

 The Citi Simplicity card is a good option to consider if you fall into this category since it offers 0 percent APR on purchases (and balance transfers) for 18 months.
 If the car you bought was cheap enough you could pay it with only 18 payments, charging it makes sense.

 Before you move forward, however, make sure to run the numbers so you know you can pay your card off before your introductory offer ends.
 If you don’t and you wind up carrying a balance at this card’s regular interest rate (15.49 percent - 25.49 percent based on your creditworthiness), you could live to regret it.